 Part IV.
-Listing Requirements

-760.179 Listing and Marking of Power-Limited Fire Alarm Cables (PLFA)
+Listing Requirements 760.179 Listing and Marking of Power-Limited Fire Alarm Cables (PLFA)

-PLFA cable installed within buildings must be listed as being resistant to the spread of fire and other criteria in accordance with 760.179(A) through (H) and shall be marked in accordance with 760.179 (I).
+PLFA cables installed as wiring within buildings must be listed as being resistant to the spread of fire and other criteria in accordance with 760.179(A) through (H) and be marked in accordance with 760.179(I).
+Cable used in a wet location must be listed for use in wet locations or have a moisture-impervious metal sheath. ▶Figure 760-28 (C) Ratings.
+Fire alarm cable must have a voltage rating of not less than 300V and a temperature rating of no less than 60°C. ► Figure 760-29

-- (C) Ratings.
-Fire Alarm cable must have a voltage rating of not less than 300 volts.
-Figure 760-23 - (D) Type FPLP.
-Type FPLP plenum cable is listed as being suitable for use in plenum space.
-Figure 760-24 - (I) Marking.
+▶ Figure 760-29 (D) Type FPLP.
+Type FPLP plenum cable must be listed as being suitable for use in a plenum space. ▶ Figure 760-30

+(I) Marking.
 Cables must be marked in accordance with Table760.179(I).
-Voltage ratings are not permitted to be marked on the cable.

-Note: Voltage markings on cables may suggest that the cables are suitable for Class 1 or electric power and light applications, which they are not.
+Voltage ratings aren't permitted to be marked on the cable.
+Note: Voltage markings on cables may suggest that the cables are suitable for Class 1 or electric power and light applications, which they aren't.